khanna7/BARS/transmission_model/r/common/estimation-notes.md

 ## Sexual Network parameters: STEADY PARTNERSHIPS

 ### Degree distribution
    * Chicago: uConnect data will be summarized by Nikki.YMAP data prefered for comparability with Houston, but those need to first be synchronized with Northwestern database
+   * uConnect (BMSM).
+(18-30): 0 main partnerships   = 56.6% of men
+                               1 main partnership    = 41.2% of men
+                               2 main partnerships   = 1.8 % of men
+                               >=3 main partnerships = 0.3 % of men
    * Houston: YMAP
    * LA: